-- Whether there are burrs on the edges of the bar.
-Remove these with a file if necessary. - Whether the groove in the bar has become badly worn.
-Replace the bar if necessary. - Whether the tip of the bar is uneven or badly worn.
-If a hollow forms on one side of the bar tip this is due to a slack chain. - To prolong the life of the bar you should turn it over daily.
+Whether there are burrs on the edges of the bar.
+Remove these with a file if necessary.

+To prolong the life of the bar you should turn it over daily.

-MOST CHAIN SAW ACCIDENTS HAPPEN WHEN THE CHAIN TOUCHES THE OPERA-
+MOST CHAIN SAW ACCIDENTS HAPPEN WHEN THE CHAIN TOUCHES THE OPERATOR.